-Perform read/write random-access operation on a file, without affecting the current seek position of the file.
-For details type "man 2 pread" or "man 2 pwrite".
+Perform random-access write operation on a file, without affecting the current seek position of the file.
+For details type man 2 pwrite.

-- fh (userdata) file-handle as returned by fio.open(). - count (number) number of bytes to read - new-string (string) value to write - offset (number) offset within file where reading or writing begins file-handle:read(count)
+- fh (userdata) file-handle as returned by fio.open(). - new-string or buffer (string) value to write - count (number) number of bytes to write (if the format is pwrite(buffer, count, offset)) - offset (number) offset within file where writing begins